Original Air Date: December 25, 1959

 - Director: Alvin Ganzer

-- Written by: Rod Serling based on “What You Need” by Lewis Padgett (the joint pseudonym of the science fiction authors and spouses Henry Kuttner and C. L. Moore, taken from their mothers’ maiden names).
-It was originally published in the October 1945 issue of Astounding Science Fiction.
+- Written by: Rod Serling, based on “What You Need” by Lewis Padgett (the joint pseudonym of science fiction authors and spouses Henry Kuttner and C. L. Moore, the pseudonym was taken from their mothers’ maiden names).
+The short story was originally published in the October 1945 issue of Astounding Science Fiction.

 - Music: Nathan Van Cleave